makeworld-the-better-one/fmrl/spec.md

 Usernames are limited to 40 characters.
 Due to the ASCII limitation, this is equivalent to 40 bytes.

-Servers MUST reject attempts for account creation with usernames that are invalid, and clients MUST NOT attempt to follow or retrieve updates for a user with an invalid username.
+Servers MUST reject attempts for account creation with usernames that are invalid, and clients MUST NOT attempt to follow, retrieve updates, or upload data for a user with an invalid username.
+This includes invalid length.

 ## Global Usernames